ForgeRock/forgeops/helm/README.md

 that [cert-manager](https://github.com/jetstack/cert-manager) is installed and is provisioning certificates for you.

-The frconfig chart defaults to creating a cert-manager certificate "CA" issuer.
-This is a simple issuer that creates certifacates signed by a CA cert installed as part of the frconfig chart.
-We have included a default CA cert in frconfig/secrets.
-You can replace this with your own using the sample script `frconfig/secrets/cm.sh`
+The frconfig chart defaults to creating a cert-manager "CA" issuer.
+This is a simple issuer that issues certificates signed by a CA certificate installed as part of the frconfig chart.
+We have included a default CA certificate in frconfig/secrets.
+You can replace this with your own using the sample script `frconfig/secrets/cm.sh`, or replace it with an intermediate signing certificate issued by your organization.

 If you are on minikube, cert-manager can be installed using:

 `helm upgrade -i cert-manager --namespace kube-system stable/cert-manager`

 If you deploy the frconfig chart as-is: `helm install frconfig`  things should "just work".
-You will get self signed certs in the browser.
-You must accept the browser warnings, or import the CA cert found in frconfig/secrets into your browser trusted certificate list.
+You will get a self signed certificate presented to the browser.
+You must accept the browser warnings, or import the CA cert found in frconfig/secrets into your browser's trusted certificate list.

 Alternatively, you can configure frconfig to create a cert-manager issuer for Let's Encrypt.
 Refer to the cert-manager docs for further details.

+If you do not see a secret `wildcard.$namespace.$domain`, it means that something has gone wrong with cert manager.
+Look in the cert-manager logs to find the cause.
+If you are using the Let's Encrypt issuer, keep in mind that it can take up to 10 minutes to provision a certificate.

 For further information on the above options, see the [DevOps developers guide](https://ea.forgerock.com/docs/platform/devops-guide/index.html#devops-implementation-env-https-access-secret).